IndieCoderMM/blogify/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ✨ Key Features  <a name="key-features"></a>
-- CRUD on blog posts
+- Create and manage blog posts
-- Likes and comments
+- Read posts by other users
+- Interact by giving likes/comments
-- User authentication
+- User authentication and authorization

 <p align="right">(<a href="#readme-top">back to top</a>)</p>